Bizzby/ducktape-build-system/README.md

 The script needs S3 credentials for wherever it's going to store the slug and an Heroku token for using the heroku app

-ducktape-build-system expects to find the `.ducktape-cfg` in your CWD when you run the script
+ducktape-build-system by default expects to find the `.ducktape-cfg` in your CWD when you run the script, you can set the location of the config file by supplying `--config PATH_TO_FILE`  where path to file is either relative to you current directory or an absolute path

 ### Running

 `ducktape-build-system $ARGS`

-Takes 3 args:
+Takes 3 args (in positional order) (with long-opts in brackets):

-1. git repo to build from (you must have read access on whichever machine this is running on)
+1. [--repo] git repo to build from (you must have read access on whichever machine this is running on)
-2. commit/ref/branch/tag to build
+2. [--commit] commit/ref/branch/tag to build
-3. heroku app to use for the build
+3. [--app] heroku app to use for the build

+these can either be supplied positionally (old way), or they can be suppplied as long-opts (preferred)

-and one optional longopt
+and two optional longopts

 1. `--branch=<BRANCH>`: if trying to build a ref from a non-master/default branch you must specify this otherwise ducktape won't be able to find the reference.
+2. `--config <config-file>`: a path to a config file to use

-_note to self: maybe we could something smart with `git ls-remote` to automate this_
+_note to self: maybe we could something smart with `git ls-remote` to automate 1_

 e.g